top of page

 Which character?

 Getting your viewpoint right involves deciding which character’s perspective you’ll use to tell the story.
-It can change from scene to scene, but readers will feel less connected to your protagonist and key characters if you have too many viewpoint characters through the book, so it’s best to stick to one or two.
-The Jericho Writers’ blog explains this point well here.
+It can change through the story, but readers will feel less connected to your protagonist and key characters if you have too many viewpoint characters through the book, so it’s best to stick to one or two.

+If you're using a ‘limited’ viewpoint, there's just one character’s viewpoint within a scene.
 So, if your scene is being told from Jane’s viewpoint, you can only write about the things that Jane would know – the things she sees, thinks, hears, smells, touches or tastes.
-You can’t say that her friend Jill thinks she’s looking tired – unless, of course, Jill says that aloud for Jane to hear.
-If Jane and Jill part, we can’t then follow Jill to see what she does next – at least, not within the same scene.
+You can’t say that her friend Will thinks she’s looking tired – unless, of course, Will says that aloud for Jane to hear.
+If Jane and Will part, we can’t then follow Will to see what he does next – at least, not within the same scene.

 Avoiding head-hopping